dragoonDorise/pegasus-rp2-metadata/README.md

 Remember to set a maximum width of 160px so we download img adapted to our RP2

-6 Install a cool theme, like [this one](https://github.com/dragoonDorise/switchOS) adapted for the RP2 by me.
+6 Install a cool theme, like [switchOS RP2 Edition](https://github.com/dragoonDorise/switchOS) or [gameOS RP2 Edition](https://github.com/dragoonDorise/gameOS).